zlahham/tv_kiosks/README.md

 This section will aim to give you an overall overview of how the application works from the source code.

-**NOTE: **You need to understand Ruby and to be somewhat proficient in Ruby on Rails in order to contribute to this project.
+**NOTE:** You need to understand Ruby and be familiar with Ruby on Rails in order to contribute to this project.

-We recommend that you complete a tutorial that takes you through the main Rails features.
-This tutorial is free and can be found [here](https://www.railstutorial.org/book).
+If this is not the case yet, we recommend that you complete a tutorial that takes you through the main Rails features.
+We recommend the free tutorial found [here](https://www.railstutorial.org/book).

 If you want to learn more about ActionCable, the [official guide](http://guides.rubyonrails.org/action_cable_overview.html) is quite good.